West Flanders - Catholic Church Certificates (Church Books)

 Search screen-Baptisms

-The baptism registers contain the names of the baptised, but also the parents' names are mentioned.
+The baptism registers contain the name of the baptized person, but the names of the parents are also mentioned.
 In general, the data from later years is more extensive than in the early years.
-In the early years, often only the name of the father, the child and the baptism date are mentioned.
-Later, the name of the mother was added.
-Only in recent years the birth and often the name of the village where the parents were coming from or the place where the were baptised (ex).
-In many case the names of the godparents or 'testibus' are mentioned.
-These names may play an important role in reconstructing family relationships, because they were often often grandparents or uncles and aunts.
+In the first years, the name of the father and child and the date of baptism were often mentioned, as well as the godfather and godmother.
+Later the mother's name was added.
+Only in recent years also the date of birth and often also the name of the village or hamlet where the parents lived.
+This will almost always have been the place of birth, but sometimes it says ex: origin, which means that they used to live there and this is not necessarily the place where they were baptized.
+Sometimes the names of baptism witnesses or baptism lifters are mentioned.
+These names can play an important role in reconstructing family relationships, because they often concern grandparents or uncles and aunts.

 Until the Second Vatican Council (1962-1965), the Church believed that Baptism was the first condition was to be 'saved' (who was not baptised was not a child af God).
 This vision has been reversed by the Vatican Concile.